The Quest for AI That Remembers Conversations

 Challenges in Implementing Persistent Chat Memory

-Large Language Models (LLMs) often have a finite “context window” – the maximum amount of text they can process at once.
-This limits how much past conversation can be directly fed into the model for generating the next response.
+Large Language Models (LLMs) often have a finite “context window”, the maximum amount of text they can process at once.
+This limits how much past conversation can be directly fed into the model for generating the next response, impacting an ai that remembers conversations.

 - The Problem: As conversations grow longer, older parts fall out of the LLM’s immediate context, leading to the AI “forgetting” earlier details.